 2. Temples of Angkor Siem Reap, Cambodia

-Also called ‘Memorial to the Murdered Jews of Europe’, instead of being a simple statue or plaque, this outdoor memorial contains a grid of 2711 square columns set at different heights on uneven ground.
+Also called "Memorial to the Murdered Jews of Europe", instead of being a simple statue or plaque, this outdoor holocaust memorial in Berlin contains a grid of 2711 square columns set at different heights on uneven ground.
 It can be entered from any side and presents different, disorienting, unsettling perspectives as you move through it.
-This site will leave a lasting impression.
+It is unlike any memorial I have ever seen and definitely leaves a lasting impression.

 4. Seoraksan National Park Sokcho, South Korea

 Seoraksan (or "Snowy Crag Mountains" in English) is a region of rugged high peaks, granite cliffs, lush forests, huge waterfalls, and ancient temples in northern South Korea, and is a major draw for tourists and locals alike.

 There are hiking trails that will satisfy even the most expert of mountaineers, but there are easy trails for the day-trippers as well.
 No matter what level you choose, you will have breathtaking and untouched views, a rare treat in such a highly populated urban country.

 5. Musee De L’Orangerie Paris, France

 Often overlooked, this museum sits in the shadow of the Louvre and the Musee D’Orsay, but is well worth the visit.
 Though it contains important Impressionist works by artists like Cezanne, Picasso, and Renoir, the real draw of this site is two huge, light filled oval rooms that contain an eight-panel series of Monet’s Water Lilies.
 Built in 1927 to the artist’s specifications, the paintings are breathtaking and visitors to the museum could easily spend hours taking in the work (I know I did!).

 - Travel Tales: Exploring a Historic Beijing Hutong